 Main Street, Vancouver

 Once we’d explored almost all of the murals, we headed to Main Street where the festival continued with food trucks and stalls.
 It’s a really cool quirky street, and even better right in my new neighbourhood.
 The mural theme continued, with plenty of opportunities for everyone to paint and express their own creativity.

 We browsed some shops, watched rollerbladers, and stopped for ice cream at arguably my favourite ice cream shop in the city, Rain or Shine.

 There was even a little piece of home for us along the way home!

-All in all it’s a really awesome festival that celebrates the best of Vancouver’s creativity.
-Did you go to the Mural Festival this year?
+Ultimately, it’s a really awesome festival that celebrates the best of Vancouver’s creativity.
+Did you go to the Vancouver Mural Festival this year?
 Which mural is your favourite?